Gift Certificate Information and FAQ's

 The Gift Certificate is good for 24 months from purchase.

 8. How much does it cost?

-The Gift Certificate costs $695.
+The Gift Certificate costs $495.
+Gift Certificates can only be bought online.
 The ride is for three people.
-We will send you the Gift Certificate, a photo montage of the plane, and an "Ike's Bird" hat for you to present to the person you are gifting this ride to.
+We will send you the Gift Certificate, a photo montage of the plane, and an "Ike's Bird" hat and pin for you to present to the person you are gifting this ride to.